frontendpatterns/frontendpatterns.dev/src/content/patterns/form-library-integration.md

 ## Solution

-Apply the Form Library Integration pattern by leveraging third-party form libraries to handle complex validation and submission logic, and reinforce it with concise examples or tests.
+Leverage third-party form libraries to handle complex validation and submission logic.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.